kimmokal/qgDNN/README.md

 In the beginning of each new session, be sure to activate the virtual environment.

 ## Preprocessing
-### NOTE: In all of the scripts below, you will need to change the _workPath_ line to your desired working directory path.
+__NOTE: In all of the scripts below, you will need to change the _workPath_ line to the path to your desired working directory.__

 The jets are separated to seven different eta,pT bins, found in the _data/binned/_ directory.
 There are three DNN models available for training (found in the _models_ directory), and each requires its own preprocessing script.